Phe0/didim/to-do.md

 # Things to do next

- - [ ] work on clerks tokens and sessions
+ - [x] work on clerk signin and signup
  - [ ] use react-hook-form
  - [ ] use zod for validation
  - [ ] on login, check if user has config